 The Human Library is a creative and practical method for helping people to understand and appreciate difference and diversity.
 It is a useful learning strategy that encourages and supports the development of respectful, inclusive and cohesive cultures.
 Human Libraries help people, groups and communities to work to ensure that people enjoy their rights as humans as part of day-to-day life.

 Greg Watson is the Contact Officer for the Human Library Organisation in Australia and he is the Coordinator and Facilitator of the Human Library in Perth and Western Australia.

-In addition to his role with the Human Library, Greg lecturers at the Centre for Human Rights Education and in the School of Media, Creative Arts and Social Inquiry at Curtin University.
-He has an interdisciplinary teaching and research background that includes cultural studies, critical pedagogy and human rights education.
+In addition to his role with the Human Library, Greg is a Sessional Academic at the Centre for Human Rights Education, Curtin University.
+He has an interdisciplinary teaching and research background that includes cultural studies, critical pedagogy, community education and human rights education.

-Please note that Friday is dedicated to dealing with administration and inquiries regarding the Human Library.
-Given the voluntary nature of the HLO, while we do try to respond in a reasonable amount of time, it is not always possible to provide an immediate or rapid responses.
+Given the largely voluntary structure of the Human Library, while we do try to respond in a reasonable amount of time, it is not always possible to provide an immediate response.

 Dr Greg Watson, PhD